 Although fatalities are rare, some infections do kill people.
 The most dangerous situation is the appearance of the bacteria in the bloodstream.
 This may happen in people whose immune system isn't working properly, such as those with an HIV infection.

 In any illness, a doctor should be consulted when symptoms are severe, persistent, or recurrent.
 A doctor will make a diagnosis and prescribe appropriate treatment.

 Possible Complications of Infection

-Guillain-Barré syndrome is a condition in which the body's immune system attacks the nerves, causing weakness, numbness, tingling and paralysis.
+Guillain-Barré syndrome is a condition in which the body's immune system attacks the nerves, causing weakness, numbness, tingling, and paralysis.
 It's often preceded by an infection.
-Although there is no cure for the disorder, there are treatments which can relieve symptoms.
-Most people recover from the disease, but in some people weakness, numbness and fatigue persist.
+Although there is no cure for the disorder, treatments that can relieve symptoms exist.
+Most people recover from the disease, but in some people weakness, fatigue, or numbness persist.

 How to Prevent a Campylobacter Infection

 Using good hygiene procedures when preparing or eating food is vital in order to prevent a Campylobacter infection.
 The most important points are to cook food properly and to wash hands, equipment, and surfaces thoroughly and frequently.